 Most diets are doomed to death.
-Your body does not like starving, eating the same food every day, or receiving less nutrition than it actually needs.
-When you torment your body with diet, it will bombard you with stronger hunger signs, making you crave baklawa and bags of chips like.
-Soon you will throw your diet away – and gain back the same weight (if not even more than) you started with.
+Your body does not like starving, eating the same food every day, or receiving less nutrition than it needs.

 So prepare for a revolutionary way of eating!

-- The men were obsessed with food – they had heightened food cravings, talked of food, and collecting recipes.
+- The men were obsessed with food: they had heightened food cravings, talked about food, and collected recipes.

-- Personalities changed; they become more irritable, moody and depressed.
+- Their personalities changed; they became more irritable, moody, and depressed.

 The psychological terror of hunger is profound.

 We need to find our “food fitrah” again.
-We need to nurture our body – by eating intuitively.
+We need to nurture our bodies by eating intuitively.